About Āpōpō

 Our Objectives

-1. Uphold and improve the status of infrastructure asset management in Aotearoa New Zealand.
+1. Upholding and improving the status of infrastructure asset management in Aotearoa New Zealand.

-2. Promote and encourage appropriate asset management standards for all infrastructure assets.
+2. Promoting and encouraging appropriate asset management standards for all infrastructure assets.

-3. Advocate, on behalf of Members, to strive for asset management excellence.
+3. Advocating, on behalf of Members, to strive for asset management excellence.

 • Members